 Irish Water is incorporated as a private company under the Companies Act.
 The Minister for the Environment, Community and Local Government may issue directions to Irish Water requiring it to comply with government policies as specified.
 The consent of the Minister for Communications, Energy and Natural Resources is required.

 There are standard provisions in the legislation for recruitment of staff, maintenance of superannuation plans, including provisions relevant to former local authority employees.
-The Minister may make payments to Irish water in relation to superannuation, cost of members of staff accepted into the employment of Irish Water.
+The Minister may make payments to Irish Water in relation to superannuation and the cost of members of staff accepted into the employment of Irish Water.

 The detailed Memorandum and Articles of Association are to be approved by the Minister for the Environment, the Minister for Communications and the Minister for Public Expenditure and Reform.
 There are various provisions written into the Memorandum and Articles in relation to the offices of director.
 There are restrictions on director’s holdings certain incompatible offices.
 There are statutory obligations on directors to disclose interests.